 Some colors quite similar

-Lastolite is credited with developing the very first pop-up circular reflector, and the TriFlip is a refinement of the original design.
+Lastolite (now owned by Manfrotto) is credited with developing the very first pop-up circular reflector, but Manfrotto’s TriFlip offers a different approach.
 Large-diameter round panels can be unwieldy to handle, but this panel’s triangular shape makes it more manageable, while still maintaining plenty of surface area.
 A single handle is all it takes to maintain a good grip, and the handle is nice and chunky.

 This particular 8-in-1 kit is available in 45cm and 75cm sizes, with the latter being a more versatile size for portraiture.
 A larger 120cm Trigrip version is also available and is a better bet for full-length shots, but only comes in 2-in-1 variants.

 With eight surface options, the TriFlip is ready to create almost any lighting look.
-The bare panel is a 2-stop diffuser, but two reversible covers give a total of seven surface options, including: White, Silver, Softsilver (whiter silver), Gold, Sunlite (silvery gold), Sunfire (darker gold) and Black surfaces.
+The bare panel is a two-stop diffuser, but two reversible covers add seven surface options, including White, Silver, Softsilver (whiter silver), Gold, Sunlite (silvery gold), Sunfire (darker gold) and Black surfaces.

 One of the best value reflectors, it's easy and quick to pop up and pack away